Common Questions:

 Question: Do I need to have a degree or certification?

 Answer: High School Diploma or equivalent is required.
-Nursing certification is not required at time of hire.
-We offer paid training and allow employees to work while working on obtaining their credential with the Department of Health.
+We offer training and allow employees to work while working on obtaining their credentials with the Department of Health.

 Question: Are benefits available?